hugonaili/hugonaili/README.md

 - Learning Software Architecture and design patterns.
 - Going deeper Into GraphQL and the Ingredients that make It great.
 - Building server-side applications with Node.js.

-## 📬 Get in Touch

-Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together.
-[LinkedIn](https://www.linkedin.com/in/hugonaili/)